CarloWood/cw-borg-backup/README.md

 1. Create the directory `/etc/borg-backup`.
 1. Create the symbolic links `/etc/borg-backup/config` and `/etc/borg-backup/archives`
    to point to the file/directory with the same name in your cloned git repository.
-1. Edit the config file and the directories and files in archives/ to reflect your wishes (see below).
+1. Edit the config file and the directories and files in `archives/` to reflect your wishes (see below).
 1. Create time symbolic links `/etc/systemd/system/cw-borg-backup.service` and `/etc/systemd/system/cw-borg-backup.timer` to point to the files with the same name in your cloned git repository.
 1. Edit the service file such that `ExecStart` points to the script in the git repository.
    You might also need to fix the `[Unit]` section for your personal situation.

+# Configuration
+To add a new archive, create a directory in `/etc/borg-backup/archives` containing a file `patterns`.
+See the `borg-patterns(1)` man page for a description of its format.

 # Automated back ups
 To run the script daily, start the systemd timer: